shuchin/shuchin.github.io/_pages/about.md

 This is a new website heavily under construction.
 Basic information can be found under CV.

+##### Affiliations
-Department of ECE, <a href='https://engineering.tufts.edu/ece/'> Tufts University </a>, 161 College Ave, Medford, MA 02464
+- Primary: Department of ECE, <a href='https://engineering.tufts.edu/ece/'> Tufts University </a>, 161 College Ave, Medford, MA 02464,

-Halligan Hall, Room 144
+  - Office: Halligan Hall, Room 144

+##### Academic and Research Interests
+- Information Theory
+- High Dimensional Statistics and Machine Learning
+- Optimal Transport
+- Sparse Models for Signal Processing